jlhags/jlhags.github.io/content/post/beginning-programming-lesson-01.md

 ## Programming Tools
 ### The Commandline
 While there have been great efforts to build tools that remove the need to access the command line while developing software, chances are you will need to use it at some point, including future lessons.
-What is it?
+#### What is it?
 Probably the most recognizable image of the command line is that black box on the screen with green text.
 Basically it is a place to interact with your computer via text rather than photos (mostly).
 You'll need an application called a "terminal" or "terminal emulator" to get started.
 Also, you will need to select a shell.
 Think of it as what interprets the text you type, and the terminal displays it.
 Each operating system has it's own default shell, but for the most part you have at least a few alternatives.
 There are plenty of articles written on the subject.
 So, we are just going to look at some high level concepts.
 In general a command entered into the terminal is broken into 3 parts.

-#### executable
+##### executable
-This is the name of the commandline application itself.
+This is the name of the command line application itself.

-#### flags
+##### flags
 Flags are options that you pass to the executable starting with one or two dash(es) to indicate how you would like it to perform.
-For example, when you pass "--help" to many commandline apps, rather than performing their normal tasks, they display help information on how to use them.
+For example, when you pass "--help" to many command line apps, rather than performing their normal tasks, they display help information on how to use them.

-#### arguments
+##### arguments
 Arguments are similar to flags but are nameless and need to go in a particular order.
 If you wanted to open a webpage in Google Chrome it would look something like:

 `google-chrome https://google.com`